 navigation: A nested list giving hyperlinks to the constituent documents, following the specification in the

 manifestfield of the collection manifest.

 The bibliographic reference for another document in the same collection is specified using the following syntax.

-The location to link to in the target document can be specified as a clause number, as is normal in citations:
+The location to link to in the target document can be specified as a clause number, as in a typical citation:

 Alternatively, the location can be specified as an anchor, e.g.